thegrunge36/adaptive-video-encoder-releases/README.md

 ## 🛠️ Troubleshooting

 **The command does nothing / "not recognized".**
 You're probably in the wrong folder, or `adaptive-encoder.exe` isn't in the current folder.
-Check with `pwd` (PowerShell) or `cd` (CMD) that you're in the right place, and with `ls` / `dir` that the `.exe` is actually there.
+Check with `pwd` (PowerShell) or `cd` (CMD), and with `ls` / `dir` that the `.exe` is actually there.

 **Dolby Vision or HDR10+ doesn't work on Windows.**
-On Windows, `dovi_tool`, `hdr10plus_tool` and `mkvmerge` are not functional inside the binary.
-Download all three executables and place them in the same folder as `adaptive-encoder.exe` — no installation, just drop the files.
-Without them, DV and HDR10+ are silently ignored and the output falls back to HDR10 only.
+Make sure you extracted *all* the files from the zip — not just `adaptive-encoder.exe`. `dovi_tool.exe`, `hdr10plus_tool.exe` and `mkvmerge.exe` are included in the zip and must be in the same folder as the `.exe`.
+If any file is missing, DV and HDR10+ are silently ignored and the output falls back to HDR10 only.

 **My `_adaptive.mkv` files get reprocessed every time I run the batch.**
 Use the batch commands that include `-Exclude *_adaptive.mkv` (PowerShell) or the bash loop that filters `*_adaptive.mkv` (Linux/macOS).
-See the "Batch encode" section above.

 **PowerShell refuses to run the `.exe`.**
 First run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` in the PowerShell window.
-It only lasts for the current session.

 **`Get-ChildItem` doesn't work.**
 You're in CMD, not PowerShell.
 The prompt should start with `PS`.
 Type `powershell` then Enter to switch.

 **Encoding takes hours per film — is that normal?**
 Yes. `veryslow` is intentionally slow to maximize quality.
-Use `--no-veryslow` to switch to `slower` (about 2× faster), or `--no-veryslow --base-crf 24` to reduce further.
+Use `--no-veryslow` to switch to `slower` (about 2× faster).

 **Disk space saturated during Dolby Vision encoding.**
-DV temp files can be large.
-Use `--temp-dir D:\temp` (Windows) or `--temp-dir /path/free-disk` (Linux/macOS) to redirect them to a disk with more space.
+Use `--temp-dir D:\temp` (Windows) or `--temp-dir /path/free-disk` (Linux/macOS).

 **I forced `--denoise-strength` or `--denoise-engine` and the tool seems to ignore my choice.**
-Check the `denoise:` line shown in `▶ Selecting parameters…`:
-- `auto→` prefix = auto mode picked for you (you didn't force)
-- No prefix = your choice is applied as-is
-- `disabled` = you passed `--no-denoise`
+Check the `denoise:` line in `▶ Selecting parameters…`: `auto→` prefix = auto picked; no prefix = your choice applied; `disabled` = you passed `--no-denoise`.

-Forcing `--denoise-engine` with an explicit value (`nlmeans`, `bm3d`, `hybrid`) guarantees denoising is applied, even on a clean source.
-Only `auto` mode can decide to skip.

 ---

 ## ❓ FAQ

 **What platforms are supported?**
-Windows 10/11 (x64), Linux (x64), and macOS Apple Silicon (M1/M2/M3). `ffmpeg` and `ffprobe` are bundled on all three platforms. `dovi_tool`, `hdr10plus_tool` and `mkvmerge` are bundled on Linux and macOS. **On Windows, download `dovi_tool.exe`, `hdr10plus_tool.exe` and `mkvmerge.exe` and place them in the same folder as `adaptive-encoder.exe`** — no installation, just drop the files.
+Windows 10/11 (x64), Linux (x64), and macOS Apple Silicon (M1/M2/M3). `ffmpeg`, `ffprobe`, `dovi_tool`, `hdr10plus_tool` and `mkvmerge` are included in the zip on all platforms — extract everything and keep the files in the same folder.

 **Is this only for 4K?**
 No, the tool is excellent for 1080p too. x265 parameters (`ctu`, `qg-size`, preset) are automatically tuned to the effective resolution.

 **Do I need to download any tools separately?**
-On Linux and macOS: no, everything is bundled.
-On Windows: `ffmpeg` and `ffprobe` are bundled, but **`dovi_tool.exe`, `hdr10plus_tool.exe` and `mkvmerge.exe` must be downloaded and placed in the same folder as `adaptive-encoder.exe`** — no installation, just drop the files.
+No. Everything is included in the zip on all platforms.
+Extract the zip and keep all files in the same folder — no additional downloads needed.

 **Do Dolby Vision and HDR10+ work automatically?**
-Yes, provided `dovi_tool`, `hdr10plus_tool` and `mkvmerge` are available.
-On Linux and macOS, everything is bundled and works with no setup. **On Windows, download `dovi_tool.exe`, `hdr10plus_tool.exe` and `mkvmerge.exe`** and place them in the same folder as `adaptive-encoder.exe` — no installation, just drop the files.
-The binary auto-detects Dolby Vision (Profile 5/7/8.x) and HDR10+ (SMPTE 2094-40) sources and preserves both metadata tracks with no configuration.
-If a source carries both, they coexist in the HEVC bitstream: Dolby Vision displays use the RPU, HDR10+-only displays (e.g. Samsung) use the SMPTE 2094-40 SEI.
-Selection happens on the player/display side based on what it supports.
+Yes.
+On all platforms, the tools are included in the zip — extract the full zip and keep the files in the same folder.
+The binary auto-detects Dolby Vision (Profile 5/7/8.x) and HDR10+ (SMPTE 2094-40) sources.
+If a source carries both, they coexist in the HEVC bitstream.

 **Does Profile 7 → 8.1 conversion work?**
 Yes, it's the default.
-Profile 7 (FEL/MEL) is extracted and reinjected as 8.1, compatible with most modern Dolby Vision players.
 If you'd rather output HDR10 than accept the conversion, use `--preserve-dv-profile`.

 **Is denoising active by default?
 Will my grain be touched?**
-**Adaptive** denoising is enabled by default, with the engine in `auto` mode.
-Strength is auto-calibrated from noise and grain metrics: if the combined score is below ~0.08, no filter is applied.
-On a clean source (recent Blu-ray without heavy grain), you'll get no processing.
-On a heavily-grained 35mm film, you'll get moderate denoising with the `hybrid` engine (selected automatically because grain dominates). **If you pick an engine explicitly** (`--denoise-engine nlmeans/bm3d/hybrid`), denoising is always applied, even on a clean source — only `auto` can decide to skip.
-To guarantee zero filtering regardless of the source, use `--no-denoise`.
-For a compromise (preserve some grain texture), use `--denoise-preserve-grain`.
+Adaptive denoising is enabled in `auto` mode.
+If the combined score is below ~0.08, no filter is applied.
+To guarantee zero filtering, use `--no-denoise`.
+For a compromise, use `--denoise-preserve-grain`.

-**How does the `--denoise-engine` `auto` mode work?**
-In auto mode (the default), the tool looks at the measured noise/grain ratio on the source and the computed strength, then picks the optimal engine: **bm3d** when stationary noise dominates (modern digital sources, noise/grain ratio > 1.3), **hybrid** (hqdn3d + nlmeans) when grain dominates (35mm/16mm film, ratio < 0.77), **nlmeans** in balanced cases or at low strength. `auto` is the only mode that can decide to skip denoising entirely on very clean sources.
-If you force `--denoise-engine` with an explicit value, denoising is always applied (minimum "light" strength if the analysis detects nothing significant).
-If the requested engine isn't available in the bundled ffmpeg, the tool automatically falls back to a compatible engine with a visible warning (never silent failure).

 **When should I use `--normalize-audio`?**
-Mostly for heterogeneous libraries (films from different decades, mix of sources, dubs recorded at varying levels).
-The `two-pass` mode first measures integrated loudness across the whole file then applies a linear correction — the same approach Netflix/Apple/YouTube use on their platform side.
-Default target `-16 LUFS` is calibrated for TV/streaming; for strict EBU R128 broadcast, use `-23.0`.
-Important: enabling normalization forces audio re-encoding (AC3), so you lose the bit-perfect original audio.
-Without `--normalize-audio`, audio tracks are stream-copied.
+Mostly for heterogeneous libraries.
+The `two-pass` mode is recommended.
+Default target `-16 LUFS` for TV/streaming; use `-23.0` for strict EBU R128 broadcast.
+Enabling normalization forces re-encoding to AC3.

 **Why are my files larger than with other encoders?**
 Intentional design choice — detail and HDR metadata preservation.
-To reduce file size, use `--vbv` (enables a resolution-aware cap), `--max-bitrate` (forces a manual cap), or raise `--base-crf`.
+Use `--vbv`, `--max-bitrate`, or raise `--base-crf` to reduce size.

 **Encoding speed?**
-The tool uses x265 `slower` or `veryslow` presets depending on content complexity — not a fast encoder, a *good* one.
-For faster encoding use `--no-veryslow`.
-Note: `--normalize-audio two-pass` adds an audio measurement pass (proportional to film duration, no video encoding involved).
+The tool uses x265 `slower` or `veryslow` presets — not a fast encoder, a *good* one.
+Use `--no-veryslow` for faster encoding.

 **What if it doesn't work for my files?**
 Open an issue on GitHub or ask on Discord — happy to help.